DavidVujic/github-actions-experimenting/README.md

 # Experimenting with Github Actions

 ## Experiments
-- [ ] trigger an action from a pull request comment
+- [x] trigger an action from a pull request comment
+- [ ] fetch the current branch